ah16165/University-Study-Space-Booking-App/Not_Main_Application/Portfolio A/Testing/Testing.md

 *Cross-browser compatibilities proved irritating, and we did not have a strong framework to test this sort of problem with.
 We again reverted to manual testing to find browser related bugs, which worked for this scale, but was not ideal.

 *The way the Spring security module dealt with login systems proved difficult to test as it handled a lot of the process for you.
 We overcame this in our 'AutheticationTests' using a TestRestTemplate module's 'withBasicAuth' method to check if secured HTML pages were being properly handled by the login system.

+*The way we queried our database to find available bookings was handled via Spring in our 'RoomRepository' class.
+We supplied an SQL query, however Spring took this and did some black magic to talk to the database.
+The end to end result of this worked, but to actually test that the SQL query itself was correct we manually tested the SQL query on a dummy database on our server.

 <h3>Evaluation</h3>